Who we are

 Australia Tibet Council campaigns for the freedom and human rights of Tibetans.

 Our vision is a free Tibet in which Tibetans can determine their own future and freely pursue their cultural, political and economic developments.

 We are inspired by the Tibetans who have resisted China’s occupation of their homeland with courage, hope and tenacity.

 We are a not-for-profit organisation, funded by members across Australia.
 Founded in 1988, we are the largest community of Australians standing in solidarity with the people of Tibet.

-- We raise awareness about the real situation in Tibet and mobilise public support for our campaigns.
+- We raise awareness about the real situation in Tibet, challenge China’s misrepresentation of human rights issues and mobilise public support for our campaigns.